Endurance22 expedition nosed its course for Antarctica in search of the whereabouts of Shackleton's shipwreck

 We asked Bonin, who is from Louisiana, what the new expedition meant to him.
 ‘For me’, he replied, ‘it’s the second chance of a life time.
 Something I can tell my grandchildren about.
 You have to remember that Shackleton is as big in the States as he is in UK.’

 Bound and Bonin are close friends.
 The have worked together for years on subsea projects all over the world.
-They were on the hunt for the lost Argentine submarine San Juan and sunken ships of all kinds.
+They were on the hunt for the lost Argentine submarine ARA San Juan and sunken ships of all kinds.
 ‘Sure have seen some strange geology and weird fish’, concluded Bonin in his distinctive Southern drawl.

 So what does all this cost?
 When Bound was asked he became a little coy.
 All he will say is that it is privately funded, and then adds that Shackleton’s projects were also privately funded.
 And that just as Shackleton’s were, for his day, the largest privately funded Antarctic expeditions ever, so too is ours.
 ‘The trouble is’, he adds after a thoughtful pause, ‘you can throw as much money as you like at projects such as these, but, in the end, just as money can’t buy you love, it can’t buy you success.
 There is a large lap-of-the-Gods element in what we are doing.’